Liberalia/Liberalia-VideoSticher-For-WANGP-Or-Wantastic/README.md

 ---

 ## 📝 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Apachie 2.0 License.
 Feel free to copy, modify, and distribute it as needed!